 Angina is chest pain or discomfort that most often occurs when you do certain activities or feel stressed.
 It is caused by poor blood flow through the blood vessels of the heart muscle.

-If you have high blood pressure, diabetes, or high cholesterol, your doctor may advise you to:
+If you have high blood pressure, diabetes, or high cholesterol, your health care provider may advise you to:

-- Keep your HbA1c and blood sugar at your recommended level
+- Keep your HbA1c and blood sugar at recommended levels.